Congratulations! You've been hitting your daily sign-up goals.

 High-touch customer onboarding

 High-touch customer onboarding involves extensive human interaction and personalized support throughout the customer’s lifecycle.
+It's especially effective for complex products or where customers need hands-on guidance.

-High-touch onboarding can be effective for complex products or where customers need hands-on guidance.
 In this model, the customer success (CS) team plays a central role, providing personalized training and support to new customers.

-Many companies, like HubSpot, offer dedicated customer success managers in their enterprise plans.
-These managers work closely with customers, understanding their needs and building a tailored onboarding and implementation plan.
+These managers work closely with customers to understand their needs and create a customized onboarding and implementation plan.

-The high-touch approach often involves frequent touch points, such as
+The high-touch approach often involves frequent touchpoints, such as

 "Live onboarding sessions offer a unique opportunity for your customers to actively engage, ask questions, and collaborate seamlessly through project phases - reducing confusion and removing potential hurdles.
 This personalized approach not only ensures your customers feel acknowledged and valued but also empowers them towards a confident implementation."